Miss Universe Nicaragua

 Miss Universe Nicaragua or Miss Nicaragua is a beauty pageant and organization that selects Nicaragua's official representative to Miss Universe.

-The reining Miss Universe Nicaragua 2025 is Itza Castillo from Managua, who was crowned September 4, 2025 in Miami, Florida, United States by Geyssell García.
+The reining Miss Universe Nicaragua 2026 is Jasmine Blandford from the South Caribbean Coast, who was crowned September 4, 2026 in Miami, Florida, United States by Itza Castillo.

-On May 11, 2025 the Miss Universe announced that Miss Universe Nicaragua will be organizing by the previous Miss Nicaragua 2009 Indiana Sánchez who will be organizing the pageant across this year.
-Later on June Indiana quite from the role as national director and Daniel Guevara was announced as the new national director for Nicaragua on 2025.
+On June 2025, Daniel Guevara was announced as the new national director for Nicaragua on 2025.

 History

 From 1955 to 2023, Miss Nicaragua held the national franchise for Miss Universe, wherein it was responsible for selecting Nicaraguans to represent Nicaragua and compete at the annual Miss Universe pageant.
 Under Miss Nicaragua, Nicaragua representatives to the Miss Universe pageant were crowned with the title of Señorita Nicaragua from 1955 to 1999, and Miss Nicaragua from 2001 to 2023.

 In September 2024, the Miss Universe Organization introduced a new franchise under Miss Universe Nicaragua.
 This is an organization outside Nicaragua.
 Since November 2023 after Sheynnis Palacios, Miss Nicaragua 2023 won the Miss Universe 2023 held in San Salvador, El Salvador Ortega's government cancelled the pageant in Nicaragua and getting out national directors from the previous organization.